ciren/cilib/docs/basics/ga.md

 It's worth mentioning that all algorithms will have the same return type.
 This is so that they may be plugged into an iterator and subsequently an `Runner`.
-But for documentation purposes it will be stated at every algorithm.
+For documentation purposes it will be stated at every algorithm.
 -->